 How does proof of work actually work?

-And example of Proof of work would be, if I send you one Bitcoin, that transaction is registered on a block with other transactions with a timestamp and communicated to the decentralised network where different machines, or miners, employ their computing power to validate it (along with the rest of the block).
+Let’s start by looking at an example of proof of work.
+If I send you one Bitcoin, that transaction is registered on a block with other transactions with a timestamp and communicated to the decentralised network where different machines, or miners, employ their computing power to validate it (along with the rest of the block).
 The network nodes validate the information by competing among themselves to find the solution to increasingly more complex mathematical riddles.
-They present solutions on a trial and error basis until one finds the correct number and communicates it to the remaining machines.
+They present solutions on a trial-and-error basis until one finds the correct number and communicates it to the remaining machines.
 When a majority of nodes agree that one miner has solved the problem, a consensus is achieved.

 For this work, the miner receives a reward in the form of transaction fees and the block of transactions is added to the decentralised, shared ledger where it becomes an immutable part of the blockchain.
 When these different nodes compete until they reach a solution on which the whole network agrees, they use up a lot of computational power, energy, and time.
 As the problems increase in complexity, so do these costs, which provides a further incentive not to cheat the system.
 Why would you go through all the effort and cost of investing in powerful computers to then miss out on the rewards?

 The proof of work protocol that allows for this validation is brilliant in its inception because it relies on human self-interest to guarantee the integrity of the blockchain.
 Proof of work exists so that transactions can’t be falsified.